Festivals in the World Yi Peng Lantern Festival, Thailand

 © Mikhail / Adobe Stock

 Holi is primarily celebrated in India and other Hindu communities in different countries.
-Holi usually takes place on the day after the full moon in the Hindu month of Phalguna, which corresponds to the end of winter and the beginning of spring.
+The Holi festival usually takes place the day after the full moon in the Hindu month of Phalguna, corresponding to the end of winter and the beginning of spring.

 The festival involves throwing and smearing colors to family and friends, a ritual that signifies the vibrancy of life.
 People gather in public spaces, streets, and parks to play and celebrate, singing and dancing to traditional folk songs and music.